whoissurreal/EYE-FOR-BLIND/README.md

 📌 Overview

-**Eye for the Blind** is an AI-powered assistive system designed to help visually impaired individuals understand their surroundings.
+**ICAGnet** is an AI-powered assistive system designed to help visually impaired individuals understand their surroundings.
 The model takes an image as input, generates a natural language description, and converts it into speech.

 This project combines **Computer Vision**, **Natural Language Processing**, and **Text-to-Speech (TTS)** to create a complete multimodal pipeline.